amd/libflame/test/main/ReadMe.txt

    In AOCL Progress thread  3, at API  DGETRF, progress 8 total threads= 4 In AOCL Progress thread  2, at API  DGETRF, progress 24 total threads= 4 In AOCL Progress thread  0, at API  DGETRF, progress 8 total threads= 4

+11. LAPACKE interface support:
+    Test suite supports testing of LAPACKE interface.
+LAPACKE API testing can be enabled by passing "--lapacke=<matrix layout>" option along with test executable.

+   Example: ./test_lapack.x --lapacke=row_major    --> for Row major layout
+            ./test_lapack.x --lapacke=column_major --> for column major layout

+   ### `input.global.operations.lapacke`

+      For LAPACKE API testing, `input.global.operations.lapacke` file should be used instead of input.global.operations file for enabling/disabling single or a group of APIs.

+   Note :
+   1) Default layout is set to Column_major.
+In case user specifies anything other than row_major/column_major, matrix layout is considered to be column_major.
+   2) LAPACKE interface testing is only added for GESV API.